tiliado/nuvolaplayer/doc/pages/apps/guide.md

 What to do next
 ===============

+If you would like to have your service integration **maintained as a part of Nuvola Player project** and distributed in Nuvola Player repository, you have to follow [Service Integration Guidelines]({filename}guidelines.md).
+Once you have **finished your service integration**, the next step is to [distribute]({filename}distribute.md) it.

 Supposing you have followed this guide, you have enough knowledge to create your own service integration.
 You are encouraged to take a look at articles in advanced section to spice up your work: